RavensbourneWebMedia/UX-design/README.md

 	If a Web product aims to **deliver valuable content and facilitate meaningful interactions**, we should be designing **content-first** for the best possible UX.

-	Lorem Ipsum is gibberish that conveniently fills the available space like an expanding gas.
+	*Lorem ipsum* is gibberish that conveniently fills the available space like an expanding gas.
 It is inert, meaningless and lacks context, revealing nothing about the relationship between your design and your content.

-	Using Lorem Ipsum is a missed opportunity to do good UX design.
+	Using *Lorem ipsum* is a missed opportunity to do good UX design.